 Antihistamines can help decrease allergic reactions but sometimes they tend to make sinus infections worse by dryng you up too much.
-You can try them and stop if you get worse.
-Sometimes they may help.
+Most often they worsen sinus congeston.

 But as I am finding out, a lot of these things do not work really well when you have an underlying mold problem in your house.
 Constant inhalation of mold spores can keep sinusitis going on for a long time.

 Also, in some cases the chronic inhalation of mold spores can actually cause a fungal infection to start growing in your sinuses.
 This is really bad if this happens and you will need to first get this diagnosed by an ENT (ear nose and throat) doctor and then treated by them as well.
 One sign that it may be fungal is that the mucous coming out your nose is dark brown instead of white, tan or green.
 That is something that is serious and beyond the scope of this website.

 For most cases sinusitis that is the result of mold exposure is due to the allergic swelling of the mucous membranes in the sinuses that swells shut the sinus openings and does not allow normal mucous that is produced in the sinus cavity to drain out the sinus openings as it would normally do.
 It sits in the sinus cavity and the longer mucous sits stagnant in your sinuses the more likely it is to get infected.

 So I came up with a program that has worked great on me.
 I used to get sinus infections all the time and I always treated them with an antibiotic until I came up with this program that has worked every time for me even if the sinus infection got so bad that I was starting to run a low grade fever and had severe fatigue, body aches and chills.
 Sometime I combine the program below with flonase nasal spray or some other steroid nasal spray.
 It is not natural but it really helps sometimes.